7 Symptoms of a Blown Transmission (and Repair Cost)

 burnt transmission fluid symptoms

 If you’d like something with more of a guarantee, go for a factory-rebuilt model.
 You’ll pay more, but the warranty can be up to 100,000 miles or three years.
-It is easier for a mechanic to install vs rebuilding it and will take a day or two at most.

 If the mechanic rebuilds it, the costs are lower, but the warranty period is shorter.
 It can take three or four days minimum because the damaged module must be removed, stripped, and repaired.
 Costs vary because you never know what problems might be lurking inside.